Role of Review Panel Members

 Confidentiality and Conflict of Interest

 The unpublished manuscript is a privileged document.
 The manuscript may not be cited or referred to before it has been published.
 Do not use the information it contains for the advancement of your own research.
 To maintain the impartiality of our review process, determine whether there is any conflict of interest for you and whether you can judge an individual manuscript impartially.
-If you believe that you cannot be impartial, please return it to the editor immediately with an explanation.
+If you believe that you cannot be impartial, please decline the invitation to review with an explanation.

-Consider these guidelines when making a recommendation to accept or reject.
+Consider these guidelines when recommending a decision on a manuscript.
 Remember that revision may move a manuscript up the scale and greatly improve its likelihood for acceptance.
 Only rarely are manuscripts accepted without some revisions.

-- Accept without revisions—The manuscript contains new, timely information; data is clearly presented; discussions and conclusions flow logically from data; title and length are appropriate; good language and readability; citations complete.
+- Accept: The manuscript contains new, timely information; data is clearly presented; discussions and conclusions flow logically from data; title and length are appropriate; language and readability are strong; citations are complete.
+The manuscript requires no changes prior to publication.

-- Accept with minor revisions—The manuscript requires only minor revisions and re-review may not be necessary.
-The manuscript has no major flaws in concept or logic; it adds some new information; the analysis is appropriate; language is good; citations are reasonable.
+- Minor revision: The manuscript requires only minor clarifications to language or presentation, not to the methodology; re-review is not necessary upon return by the authors, except by the Editor.
+The manuscript has no major flaws in concept or logic; it adds some new information; the analysis is appropriate; the language is good; citations are reasonable.

 In addition to the quality of research, we ask reviewers to note possible breaches of publication policy or ethical conduct such as: